fhbgraceb/VerbundA-SS20/README.md

 ### 2. GIT Umgebung
-Sign up for git here: https://github.com/join
+Sign up for git here: https://github.com/join install one of the following environments clone this repo or even better send me your email adress/username so I can add you here as collaborator

 #### 2a) Gitkraken (Grafic User Interface Git - mac und windows)
 https://www.gitkraken.com/download